hm-lang/core/proposals/README.md

 ## nullable variable types

-To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, to place after the type.
-E.g., `X: int?` declares a variable `X` that can be an integer or null.
+To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, placed after the variable name.
+E.g., `X?: int` declares a variable `X` that can be an integer or null.
 An optional type can be made more explicit using the notation, `someType|null`, e.g., `int|null`.
 The default value for an optional type is `Null`.

-Note that for an optional type with more than one real type, it is a compiler error to use `?`.
-E.g., `someType|anotherType?` looks a bit like it could be a non-nullable `someType` instance, or a nullable `anotherType` instance.
-Instead, use `someType|anotherType|null` to make it clear that null is its own type and does not make any other type act like a pointer.
+For an optional type with more than one non-null type, we can use `Y: someType|anotherType|null` to make it clear that null is its own type, or we can use `Y?: someType|anotherType`.

 One of the cool features of hm-lang is that we don't require the programmer to check for null on a nullable type before using it.
-The compiler will automatically check for null on variables that can be null.
+The executable will automatically check for null on variables that can be null.
+If a function can be null, the executable will return null if the function is null, or otherwise execute the function.
 This is also helpful for method chaining on classes (see more on those below).
 If your code calls a method on an instance that is null, a null will be returned instead (and the method will not be called).

 ```
 # define a class with a method called `someMethod`:
 someClass := { someMethod(): int }

-Nullable; someClass? = Null
+Nullable?; someClass = Null

 Value := Nullable someMethod()  # `Value` has type `int|null` now.